 There aren’t many people enrolled in this plan the costs are usually between the Plan N and G, even though the coverage isn’t as good.

 Plan K and L are the strangest plans offered by Medicare, they leave you responsible for excess charges and portions of other costs, they do have a maximum out of pockets to protect you from catastrophic illnesses.

 Medicare Plan K leaves you with 50% of the costs after Original Medicare pays its portion.
 This policy has a higher maximum out of the pocket of the 2 plans.

-Plan L leaves you with 25% of the costs after Medicare pays their part.
-This plan has a lower maximum out of pocket than the plan K. Most carriers don’t offer these plans, and they aren’t available in all states.
+Plan L leaves you with 25% of the costs after Medicare pays its part.
+This plan has a lower maximum out of pocket than the Plan K. Most carriers don’t offer these plans, and they aren’t available in all states.